Ka aha mēnā e pāngia ana koe e te KOWHEORI-19 What to do if you get COVID-19

 To speak to someone or for information and advice about COVID-19, call Healthline on 0800 358 5453.

-Call 111 immediately if you or the person you are caring for develop worse symptoms, including difficulty breathing, severe chest pain, fainting or falling unconscious.
+If you or the person you are caring for develop worse symptoms, including difficulty breathing, severe chest pain, fainting or falling unconscious, call 111 immediately.

 Te KOWHEORI-19 roa Long COVID